TKUCSC/getting-started/README.md

 🤩 EVERYBODY 🤩

 The KCS is for people who are intrested in computer science (or not 🤷‍♂️).
 The KCS accepts people of all skill levels with varying concentrations in computer science.
 Whether your here a complete newbie or a vetran everyoen is accepted.
+Contributions can be of any type & size.
+From graphics & design to documentation & code.

 ## Fundamentals